+Joseph Wilson (Hak’wesagame’) is a descendant of the ‘Namgis First Nation and a grandson of Chief Alvin Edgar Alfred.
 Joe began his interest in the coastal art forms at a young age.
-At the age of 12-13 when he did a course under the instruction of master carver Doug Cranmer.
-Joe continued with exploring the coastal art forms in flat design until the age of 21 when he was exposed to the carving aspect of the coastal arm forms.
-Joe has had the privilege to have worked with many of the great artists along the coast over the many years he has been doing the art form.
-Joe found inspiration in the works of master carvers like Willie Seaweed Mungo Martian, Bob Harris, as well as others.
+At the age of 12, he completed a course under the instruction of master carver Doug Cranmer.
+Joe continued with exploring the coastal art forms in 2-D design until the age of 21 when he was exposed to wood carving.
+Joe has been privileged to work with many of the great artists along the coast over the years.
+He found inspiration in the works of master carvers like Willie Seaweed, Mungo Martin and Beau Dick.
 Joe works in flat design, wood, metal, and stone.
-He enjoys exploring the traditional coastal forms as well as sometimes exploring the more contemporary use of the coastal arts.
+He enjoys working within the traditional forms, as well as exploring the more contemporary applications of the Namgis art.